RogerMGu/Portfolio/README.txt

 In this portfolio, I will share some of my projects focusing on each of these skills.

-Project 1 - Data cleaning and preparation with R or Python.
+Project 1 - Data cleaning and exploration with Python.
+Analysis of the delivery duration of an online delivery company.

 Project 2 - Data exploration with Python and visualization with Power BI.
-Pizza.
+Analysis of Pizza orders of a restaurant.

-Project 3 - Data transformation and visualization with SQL and Tableau.
-Disney+ Titles.
+Project 3 - Data transformation with SQL and visualization with Tableau.
+Analysis of Netflix or Disney+ Titles.

+Project 5 - Data modeling into a Recommender System with R. Music Recommender System.

+Working on:

 Project 4 - Data modeling with Python.
-TFM o TFG (Part 2).

-Project 5 - Data modeling into a Recommender System with R. Music Recommender System.

-Others:
- - Delivery Duration (Data cleaning, transformation, exploration and modeling) with Python

- - Insights from Failed Orders (Data exploration) with Python

- - Coches de segunda mano en venta (POR HACER - Data exploration and visualization) with Python

- - Excel (?) - E-commerce or logistic data